Pop Culture Madness!

 1971 - The Society for American Baseball Research is founded in Cooperstown, New York.

-1977 - In Yonkers, New York, 24-year-old postal employee David Berkowitz (the "Son of Sam") was arrested for a series of killings in the New York City.
+1977 – In Yonkers, New York, 24-year-old postal employee David Berkowitz (the “Son of Sam”) was arrested for a series of killings in New York City.

 1995 In the aftermath of the Oklahoma City bombing, Timothy McVeigh and Terry Nichols were indicted for the bombing.
 Michael Fortier pled guilty in a plea bargain for his testimony.